charmplusplus/charm/doc/charm++/manual.rst

-leading to more performance improvement), dedicating physical cores on every node to the shared-memory multithreading runtime will waste computational power because those dedicated cores are not utilized at all during most of the application’s execution time.
+leading to more performance improvement), dedicating physical cores on every node to the shared-memory multithreading runtime will waste computational power because those dedicated cores are not utilized at all during most of the application's execution time.
 This case indicates the necessity of a unified runtime supporting both types of parallelism.

 CkLoop library